moul/doc.cloud.online.net/www/documentation/api/content/api_general.md

 Our api works over https and is accessed from two endpoint:

-- `account.cloud.online.net` domain for account actions
+- `account.cloud.online.net` domain related to account actions
-- `api.cloud.online.net` domain for compute actions
+- `api.cloud.online.net` domain related to compute actions

 All data is sent and received as json.